GfSE/SAF-Specification/stakeholders.md

 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I orchestrate interface agreements between architecture elements, and between the system and elements of the system context.***
+* Which logical elements are allocated to the physical SOI physical architecture?

+  ***Rationale:  In my role, I have to check that all aspects of the logical concept (specification) are allocated to physical elements (with assigned design authorities).***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the required system behavior in order to further design the system.***